LITT 2017/18 Academic Year: Call for Proposals

 How will the award recipients be selected?

-Proposals will be reviewed by the LITT committee – Provost and Dean of the College, Chief Information Officer, Director of Academic Computing, Director of Library Services, and two faculty members.
+Proposals will be reviewed by the LITT committee – Provost and Dean of the College, Chief Information Officer, Director of Instructional and Emerging Technology, Director of Library Services, and two faculty members.
 Proposals will be evaluated using the following criteria:

 - Innovative use of technologies in the classroom and teaching.